Prevalence of Stunted Children (HfA) *

 What is its purpose?

-The indicator measures the prevalence of chronic undernutrition (stunting).
+The indicator measures the number of children whose linear growth has been impaired by chronic malnutrition over a prolonged period of time (during pregnancy and/or their first years of life).
 It assesses to what degree (so called "Z-score") a child's height for age (HfA) deviates from the height of a child of the same age and sex in the 2006 WHO Growth Standards.

 How to Collect and Analyse the Required Data